 Not fuzzy: shows just the strings not marked with the fuzzy flag.

-Productivity mode is a display option in the Language page made for fast translation.
-You can turn it on hitting the red switch in the upper right corner of the Language page.
+Productivity mode is a display option in the translation page made for fast translation.
+You can turn it on hitting the red switch in the upper right corner of the translation page.
 It shows only the untranslated terms, and scrolling down automatically loads more untranslated strings, until none are left to be displayed.
 It also strips down the user interface to the most basic elements required to translate strings.

 Custom string filtering options